Troubleshooting · Yogi's VPS

 6. Tweak Heartbeat and admin AJAX

-WordPress uses the Heartbeat API and admin AJAX for autosaves, notifications, and real time updates.
-Misconfigured plugins can overload these requests.
+WordPress uses the Heartbeat API and admin AJAX for autosaves and updates.

 • Install a Heartbeat control plugin if you see constant admin-ajax.php calls.

-• Reduce Heartbeat frequency in the dashboard instead of fully disabling it.
+• Reduce Heartbeat frequency instead of disabling it.

 • Turn off live stats widgets that constantly poll for data.